integreat-io/integreat-transformers/README.md

 As an alternative to giving a split size in the `size` property, the `sizePath` property will get its value from the pipeline.
 If both `size` and `sizePath` are given, `size` will work as a default value when `sizePath` returns no number.
-If none of these are given, `split` will not split.
+In the same way, `sepPath` will get the separator char from the data at the given path, with `sep` as a default value.

 Provide a `path` property to get a value at a path from the data, instead of using the data directly.

 **Reverse:** An array will be joined, either by concatinating strings or joining arrays.
+When concatinating string, the `sep` or `sepPath` character will be used as a separator.
 If not an array, the value will be returned untouched.

 ### `string`